rdkcentral/rdkservices/docs/api/WarehousePlugin.md

 <a name="getHardwareTestResults"></a>
 ## *getHardwareTestResults*

-(Version 2) Returns the results of the last hardware test.
+Returns the results of the last hardware test.

 ### Events